 Java might be an old language compared to other languages, but it has not yet reached its end.
 Java is still an integral part of several industries and products, and most programmers still prefer the language over newer rivals like Python.

 While Java is a superior language, that does not mean applications are free of threats.
 Anytime programmers use OSS within a project, they open themselves up to possible vulnerabilities regardless of the programming language.
 Security risks are just a part of doing business because all developers must use open-source components to meet the demand of existing and evolving markets.
 While using Java is a good starting point, programmers and companies should look to OSS vulnerability scanning tools, like those provided through SOOS, to ensure their code is free of issues before publication.
-For a low monthly fee of $99, you can protect your projects.
 Sign up and use the language you prefer.